Rational point: Varieties with few rational points

-In higher dimensions, one unifying goal is the Bombieri–Lang conjecture that, for any variety X of general type over a number field k, the set of k-rational points of X is not Zariski dense in X. (That is, the k-rational points are contained in a finite union of lower-dimensional subvarieties of X.) In dimension 1, this is exactly Faltings's theorem, since a curve is of general type if and only if it has genus at least 2.
+In higher dimensions, one unifying goal is the Bombieri–Lang conjecture that, for any variety X of general type over a number field k, the set of k-rational points of X is not Zariski dense in X. (That is, the k-rational points are contained in a finite union of lower-dimensional subvarieties of X.) In dimension 1, this is exactly Faltings' theorem, since a curve is of general type if and only if it has genus at least 2.
 Lang also made finer conjectures relating finiteness of rational points to Kobayashi hyperbolicity.

 For example, the Bombieri–Lang conjecture predicts that a smooth hypersurface of degree d in projective space $\mathbb P^n$ over a number field does not have Zariski dense rational points if d ≥ n + 2.
 Not much is known about that case.
-The strongest known result on the Bombieri–Lang conjecture is Faltings's theorem on subvarieties of abelian varieties (generalizing the case of curves).
+The strongest known result on the Bombieri–Lang conjecture is Faltings' theorem on subvarieties of abelian varieties (generalizing the case of curves).
 Namely, if X is a subvariety of an abelian variety A over a number field k, then all k-rational points of X are contained in a finite union of translates of abelian subvarieties contained in X. (So if X contains no translated abelian subvarieties of positive dimension, then X(k) is finite.)